Skip to Main Content

-Research Metrics is the term given to a variety of statistics that measure usage of research publications, the term bibliometrics may also be used.
+Research Metrics is the term given to a variety of statistics that measure usage of research publications, the term bibliometrics is also widely used.

 Metrics can be used collectively to help indicate how widely a publication is being read, cited, borrowed and/or mentioned in the academic and public sphere.